rustwasm/twiggy/guide/src/concepts/dominators-and-retained-size.md

 [<img alt="Dominator Tree" src="./dominator-tree.svg"/>](./dominator-tree.svg)

-Using the dominator relationship, we can find the *retained size* of some function by taking its shallow size and adding the retained sizes of each function that it immediately dominates.
+Using the dominator relationship,
+[`twiggy` can](../usage/command-line-interface/dominators.md) help you find the *retained size* of some function by taking its shallow size and adding the retained sizes of each function that it immediately dominates.

 [dominators]: https://en.wikipedia.org/wiki/Dominator_(graph_theory)